-The Authority's contractually required employer contribution rate for the year ended June 30, 2019 was 8.14% of covered employee compensation.
+The Authority's contractually required employer contribution rate for the years ended June 30, 2020 and 2019 was 8.14% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
-The Authority's contractually required employer contribution rate for the year ended June 30, 2018 was 9.62% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2018 was 9.62% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2015.

 This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Authority were \$389,097 and \$438,760 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Contributions to the pension plan from the Authority were \$403,941 and \$389,097 for the years ended June 30, 2020 and June 30, 2019, respectively.